Big Bang Singularity Resolution In Quantum Cosmology: Methodological Principles

 What is significant for our current project is the role that interpretations should or should not play in the articulation and evaluation of conditions for singularity resolution.
 Given the deadlocked debate, we will take a stance of censorious neutrality.
-That is, we will not only refrain from adopting any particular interpretation within our investigation but in fact rule out as viable candidate conditions which rely on a particular interpretational approach for their application.\footnote{This is very much in line with remarks regarding the advantage of loop quantum cosmology approaches to singularity resolution made in \cite[\S7.3.1]{bojowald:2011c}.} Since, in our view, the debate regarding the interpretation of quantum mechanics is as yet entirely unresolved, we adopt a stance of interpretational neutrality vis-\`a-vis the measurement problem, as well as the connected issues of interpretation of probability and the wavefunction, as a methodological prerequisite for evaluation of conditions for singularity resolution in quantum cosmology.\footnote{One implication of the methodological principle of interpretational neutrality is that our investigation is delimited to exclude the family of conditions for singularity resolution that are specifically founded upon the De Broglie-Bohm type interpretations.
+That is, we will not only refrain from adopting any particular interpretation within our investigation, but rule out as viable candidates conditions that rely on a particular interpretational approach for their application.\footnote{This is very much in line with remarks regarding the strength of loop quantum cosmology approaches to singularity resolution made in \cite[\S7.3.1]{bojowald:2011c}.} Since, in our view, the debate regarding the interpretation of quantum mechanics is as yet entirely unresolved, we adopt a stance of interpretational neutrality vis-\`a-vis the measurement problem, as well as the connected issues of interpretation of probability and the wavefunction, as a methodological prerequisite for evaluation of conditions for singularity resolution in quantum cosmology.
+Our adoption of this stance should be understood in broadly pragmatic terms.
+It rests upon the fact that after more that a hundred years of pursuit, our search for means of identification of the `true' interpretation of quantum theory has so far proved to be a vain one.\footnote{One implication of the methodological principle of interpretational neutrality is that our investigation is delimited to exclude the family of conditions for singularity resolution that are specifically founded upon the de Broglie-Bohm type interpretations.
 In particular, we will not consider conceptions of singularity resolution that are either specifically founded upon the behaviour of Bohmian trajectories \cite{falciano:2015} or whose physical interpretation is largely dependent upon the Bohmian approach \cite{demaerel:2019}.
 This delimitation of our enquiry is principally motivated by limitations of space and we take it that a detailed comparative investigation into the connections between Bohmian-focused resolution criteria and those discussed in this paper would be a very worthwhile project.}

 The second serious interpretational problem that besets the study of quantum cosmological models is the \textit{problem of time}.
 What is called \textit{the} problem of time is in reality a cluster of interconnected problems \cite{Isham:1992,Kuchar:1991,anderson:2012b,anderson:2017}.
 Some of these issues are more formal and some more interpretational.
 What is most relevant here is the question of whether the evolution of the quantum observables should be understood as an intrinsic or extrinsic notion in systems where the classical Hamiltonian is constrained to be zero.